KIPP WAYS Academy Staff

 Happi Dawsey, Dean of Culture

-Happi is the Dean of Culture of KIPP WAYS Academy.
+Happi is the Dean of Culture.
 Prior to this role she served as a Learning Specialist and Director of Special Education.
 During her studies at Alabama A&M University, she served as an Administrative Specialist for the United States Army Reserve for eight years.
 Upon graduation, she began her teaching career in South Fulton County as a self-contained 3rd-5th grade teacher.
 Happi earned a BA in Special Education and an MEd in Collaborative Consultation (Special Education) from Alabama A&M University.

 Britnie Franklin, 8th Grade Math Teacher